Feasibility study of $CP$ Violation in $\tau^{-}\to K_{S}\pi^{-}\nu_{\tau}$ decays at Super Tau Charm Facility: DETECTOR AND MC SIMULATION

 \section{\boldmath DETECTOR AND MC SIMULATION}

-The STCF detector is a general designed detector for $e^{+}e^{-}$ collider which includes a tracking systems composed of the inner and outer trackers, a particle identification~(PID) system with $3\sigma$ $K/\pi$ seperation up to 2~GeV/c, an electromagnetic calorimeter~(EMC) with an excellent energy resolution and a good time resolution, a super-conducting solenoid and a muon detector~(MUD) that provide good $\pi/\mu$ seperation.
-The detailed conceptual design for each sub-detector, the expected detection efficiency and resolution can be found in Ref.~\cite{fastsimu}.
-Currently, the STCF detector and the corresponding offline software system are under research and development~(R\&D)~\cite{oscar}, and it is necessary to have a reliable simulation tool which can access the physics reaches.
-A fast simulation tool for STCF is therefore developed~\cite{fastsimu}, which takes the most common event generator as input to perform a fast and realistic simulation.
+The STCF detector is a general purpose detector designed for $e^{+}e^{-}$ collider which includes a tracking systems composed of the inner and outer trackers, a particle identification~(PID) system with $3\sigma$ charged $K/\pi$ separation up to 2~GeV/c, an electromagnetic calorimeter~(EMC) with an excellent energy resolution and a good time resolution, a super-conducting solenoid and a muon detector~(MUD) that provides good charged $\pi/\mu$ separation.
+The detailed conceptual design for each sub-detector can be found in Ref.~\cite{fastsimu}.
+Currently, the STCF detector and the corresponding offline software system are under research and development~(R\&D), and it is necessary to have a reliable simulation tool which can access the physics reaches.
+A fast simulation tool for STCF has been developed~\cite{fastsimu}, which takes the most common event generator as input to perform a fast and realistic simulation.
 The simulation includes resolution and efficiency responses for tracking of final state particles, PID system and kinematic fit related variables.
-Besides, the fast simulation also provide some functions for adjusting performance of each sub-system which can be used to optimize the detector design according to physical requirement.
+Besides, the fast simulation also provides flexibly interface for adjusting performance of each sub-system which can be used to optimize the detector design according to physical requirements.